 Meningococcal (muh-nin-jo-cok-ul) disease is a serious bacterial infection that most often leads to severe swelling of the tissues surrounding the brain and spinal cord (meningitis) or infection of the bloodstream (meningococcemia).
 Even with treatment, approximately one out of every 10 people who get meningococcal disease will die; of those who survive, about two in 10 will have permanent problems including brain damage, kidney damage, hearing loss, or amputation of arms, legs, fingers, or toes.

-- Vaccination with a quadrivalent vaccine that protects against four of the five major meningococcal serogroups (A, C, W, and Y) is recommended for all adolescents at age 11-12 years with a booster dose at age 16 years.
+Centers for Disease Control and Prevention (CDC): Routine vaccination with a quadrivalent vaccine that protects against meningococcal serogroups A, C, W, and Y is recommended for all adolescents at age 11-12 years with a booster dose at age 16 years

 Centers for Disease Control and Prevention (CDC): Meningococcal serogroup B vaccination may be recommended by healthcare professionals for certain individuals age 16-23 years, with a preferred age of 16-18 years

 Improving Rates in Adolescents and Reducing Racial, Ethnic, and Socioeconomic Disparities:

 7201 Wisconsin Avenue